elisadamico/Private-Goods-for-Peace--Economic-Provisions-of-Peace-Agreements-and-the-Durability-of-Peace/README.md

 ## Usage

-Open and run `DataModels.R` in R or RStudio to reproduce the main analyses.
+Open and run `Models.R` in R or RStudio to reproduce the main analyses.
 Make sure all files are in the working directory.

 ## Author